-Holiday Cards from all 12 Pictures of Hope cities are now available.
-Each city has a set of 15 cards, with a sample card from each below.
+Very special greeting cards from Pictures of Hope cities are now available.
+Each city has a set of 15 cards, with sample cards from each below.
 Contact the organization listed below the card to order your set!
 100% of the proceeds benefit the shelters!

 During the 90's, Linda created the ground-breaking "It's A SNAP" children's photography program for Kmart/Kodak, donating over one million cameras to children.
 Every Kmart in the country adopted a school and Linda's photography program was featured in each school, over 250,000 cameras were donated per year.
 And for the first time exhibitions were featured in Kmart stores, each child had a photo on display (a Solomon idea).
 "This builds a child's self-esteem", remarked Linda, and that is the reason Kmart and Kodak sponsored Linda's program and provided camera's to over 1 million children.